sazidnur/waer-os-3-article/README.md

 </br>

-To start providing Tiles from your app, include the following dependencies in your app's build.gradle file.
+Include the following dependencies in your app's build.gradle file to begin providing Tiles.

 </br>